 Last week I looked at some of the common elements of anime romances from the positive point of view.
-This week I want to look at some of the more problematic aspects of anime romance that seem to crop up again and again from personalities to full on stalking and imprisonment.
-As always I’d love … Continue reading Friday’s Feature: On Bad Romance in Anime
+This post I want to look at some of the more problematic aspects of anime romance that seem to crop up again and again from personalities to full on stalking and imprisonment.
+Yep, these are definitely the marks of a bad romance.
+As always I’d love to hear your point of view in the comments below.

 01. The guy doesn’t just come off as being a bit of a jerk, he is actually a jerk.
 Maybe there’s a reason for his damaged and warped personality but what he does is emotionally destructive to his love interest.
 Yet somehow, we’re supposed to be convinced that the girl will put up with this and should actually pursue this character despite the emotional trauma she’s dealing with, and that this is romantic.